Updated April 2026 18 min read

 Step 1: Mount the panels

 Typical mounting points include balcony railings, garden fences, shed roofs, and south-facing walls.
 Most kits include adjustable brackets that clamp onto standard railings without drilling.
-Wall mounts may require a few screws.

 Step 2: Connect the microinverter